 Backorder is a specific type of order placed by the customer when an item is currently out of stock.
 So, basically, you can buy an item the moment you visit the store.
 But it won't be delivered until it appears on the shelves again.

-Store owners can benefit from the Magento backorders since they know what products are
+Store owners can benefit from the Magento backorders since they know what products are selling well and which

 It's hard to overestimate the importance of making a customer's journey on your website as flawless as possible.
 If your store is easy to interact with, people will definitely want to come back.
 As it happens, lots of those interactions happen through the customer account.